Skip to main content

 14 min read

-By Guy Smith β€” DEA, SAP & SBEM Assessor
+By Guy Smith | DEA, SAP & SBEM Assessor

 If you are a SAP assessor, the transition to the Home Energy Model (HEM) requires practical preparation across several areas: learning a new methodology, adapting to significantly greater data requirements, understanding the ECaaS calculation platform, and adjusting your workflow for longer assessment times.
 This guide walks through each change in detail and provides a practical checklist for getting ready.
-The key message is that HEM is not simply an update to SAP β€” it is a fundamentally different calculation engine, and the sooner you begin preparing, the smoother the transition will be.
+The key message is that HEM is not simply an update to SAP; it is a fundamentally different calculation engine, and the sooner you begin preparing, the smoother the transition will be.

-Timeline β€” When You Need to Be Ready
+Timeline: When You Need to Be Ready

 The transition from SAP to HEM is directly tied to the Future Homes Standard (FHS) implementation timeline.
-The government has proposed a dual methodology period during which both SAP 10.3 and HEM can be used to demonstrate compliance:
+The government has confirmed a dual methodology period during which both SAP 10.3 and HEM can be used to demonstrate compliance:

-Current regulationsUntil FHS comes into force (late 2026)SAP 10.2 for Part L 2021
+Current regulationsUntil 24 March 2027SAP 10.2 for Part L 2021

-Dual methodology periodLate 2026 – late 2027 (~12 months)Either SAP 10.3 or HEM via ECaaS
+Dual methodology periodFrom HEM approval (min.
+24 months)Either SAP 10.3 or HEM via ECaaS

 New Data Requirements